Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Your children will have a wonderful Christmas if you make it a good and loving Christmas.
 As Redhatterb said, "Go to a dollar store and buy one gift for each kid.
 It is supposed to be the thought that counts, not the amount of the gift."
 And I will add that the gift don't neccessarily have to be a toy.

 You can sing Christmas Carols and/or check some kind of Christmas story book out at the library (there are lots of them for children that aren't super long) and read it to them on Christmas Eve or Day.
-And/or rent a Christmas movie from Red Box for $1.00.

 And I am sure that someone, friends or family members, will be giving them a gift of some sort.
 Your children will not go without receiving something.
 Perhaps the biggest gift you can give is talking to them about 'The Reason For The Season' and explain how there are children all over the world who might not even be able to have a meal at all so that your children will know just how blessed they really are.